 One of the last original cinemas, Avoca Beach Picture Theatre has stood its ground by the beach since 1948, beginning on the front lawn of the Hunter family.
 Four generations later, the grand venue still shows arthouse films and hosts cultural events, but its winning attraction is the alfresco open-air cinema nights.
 With an outdoor café and winebar featuring local Six String Brewing Co. craft beers and organic wines, this is an ideal place to enjoy a session or two.

 7. Dine out on fresh seafood cuisine

 The cuisine available in the seaside village of Avoca is colourful for its size, offering Italian, Malaysian, Chinese and – of course – award-winning Aussie fish and chips at Avoca Beach Seafoods (with gluten-free batter options).
-Right on the beach you will also find the sustainable menu and million dollar views of Avoca Surf House.
+Right on the beach you will also find the sustainable menu and million dollar views of Avoca Beach House.
 Located a little farther from the sand is alfresco dining at Saltwater Bar & Bistro, the restaurant of Avoca Beach Hotel.
 An evening by the coast calls for a table at tropical paradise Shady Palms, a new restaurant, function and events venue designed to feel like you’re living the island life, if only for an evening.